chinapedia/wikipedia.abstract.en/Page/Barrow_Canyon.md

 BARROW CANYON is a submarine canyon that straddles the boundary between the Beaufort and Chukchi seas.[1]
-Compared to other nearby areas and the Canada Basin, the highly productive Barrow Canyon supports a diversity of marine animals and invertebrates.Barrow_Canyon_Map.jpg
+Compared to other nearby areas and the Canada Basin, the highly productive Barrow Canyon supports a diversity of marine animals and invertebrates.

 Geography